gurleen/website/blog/posts/on-cbb-human-condition.md

 Anxiety became joy, pain became relief. _Salvation_.

 In an instant, I learned why I’ve been so willing to risk heartbreak.
-For loving something so strongly will pay dividends in salvation.
+For loving something so strongly, even when it hurts, is why we're here.

 ---